fermyon/verman-plugin/README.md

 ## Install the latest version of the plugin

-The latest stable release of the OTel plugin can be installed like so:
+The latest stable release of the verman plugin can be installed like so:

 ```sh
 spin plugins update